nmellado/Super4PCS/README.md

 cd build
 cmake -DANN_DIR=/your/path/to/ann_1.1.2/ ..
 ```
-For now ANN doesn't come with a cmake package, so you need to set its path by hand (this will be fixed later).
+Note: For now Super4PCS has been tested on Linux plateforms (Ubuntu, Debian).

 Chealpix sources are now part of the Super4PCS repository and are compiled automatically.

-Not recommended: you can also edit and use the included Makefile to compile using GCC with C++11 support enabled.
+However, ANN doesn't come with a cmake package, so you need to set its path by hand (this will be fixed later).

 ###Compilation error
 You may encounter compilation issues when compiling with old versions of Eigen and C++11: